-- If your motorcycle piston displacement is smaller than 125cc, your speed may not exceed 35 mph.
+- If you have a motor-driven cycle, your speed may not exceed 35 mph.

-Motorcycle learner permit holders must also be taking lessons from a parent, guardian, or any person over the age of 21 who holds both an Oklahoma driver license and a motorcycle endorsement.
+Motorcycle learner permit holders must also be taking lessons from a parent, guardian, or any person over 21 who holds both an Oklahoma driver license and a motorcycle endorsement.
 This person must ride with you (not as a passenger) and be able to see you at all times.

 Once you have had your motorcycle learner's permit for 30 days and have been under adult supervision, you may take the motorcycle driver's test.
 If you pass the test, the supervision restriction will be lifted.
 If, while you are under adult supervision for 30 days, you take and pass the Motorcycle Safety Foundation course, the driving test may be waived.

 The key to a good motorcycle experience is simple― practice good safety strategies.
 The more you know about and practice safe motorcycle riding, the better chance you have of staying safe avoiding compromising the safety of other drivers on the road.